05 March 2016

 French postcard by La Roue Tourne, Paris.

-Ten years later followed the comedy Alexandre le bienheureux/Very Happy Alexander (Yves Robert, 1968), starring Philippe Noiret, in which Richard played a secondary role toward the end of the plot.
-Two years later he directed and starred in the comedy Le Distrait/The Daydreamer (Pierre Richard, 1970), co-starring Marie-Christine Barrault and Bernard Blier.
-The film combines elements of a slapstick, horror and romantic comedy.
+Ten years later, the comedy Alexandre le bienheureux / Very Happy Alexander (Yves Robert, 1968) followed, starring Philippe Noiret, in which Richard played a secondary role towards the end of the plot.
+Two years later, he directed and starred in the comedy Le Distrait / The Daydreamer (Pierre Richard, 1970), co-starring Marie-Christine Barrault and Bernard Blier.
+The film combines elements of Slapstick, Horror, and romantic comedy.
 Richard plays Pierre Malaquet, an eccentric and extremely absent-minded advertising manager.

 Richard also appeared in several other comedies, frequently teamed with Aldo Maccione.
-Gary Brumburgh at IMDb: “his characters often have taken on an hilariously guileless persona and, coupled with his innate gift for klutzy physical comedy, have become an audience favourite for nearly four decades.”
+Gary Brumburgh at IMDb: “Certainly one of France's supreme farceurs in the classic tradition (...)
+His characters often have taken on a hilariously guileless persona and, coupled with his innate gift for klutzy physical comedy, have become an audience favourite for nearly four decades.”

 Pierre Richard